Jorgmassih/mysql-scriptor/README.md

 ## About <a name = "about"></a>

-This tool helps to automate common scripts with [MySQL Containers](https://hub.docker.com/_/mysql) without writting any command on [MySQL CLI](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).
+This tool helps to automate common scripts with [MySQL Containers](https://hub.docker.com/_/mysql) without writting any command on the [MySQL CLI](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).

 Supported tasks for the moment are:
 - User creation (with grant privileges) and dropping.